autocrossblog/autocrossblog.github.io/_posts/2009-02-21-im-selling-it-im-not-selling-it-im-selling-it-im-not-selling-it.md

 permalink: im-selling-it-im-not-selling-it-im-selling-it-im-not-selling-it
 image:
 categories: [ 240z, datsun, forsale ]
+description: Follow the author's adventure as he contemplates whether to sell his Datsun or spend weekends in March restoring it with his buddy, Terec.
 ---

 I don't know what I'm doing with the Datsun just yet.
 I should sell it, but I couldn't sleep the other night because I was thinking about what fun it would be to spend a few weekends in March working on the 240Z.

 Well, I don't know if it's a sign or what, but month or two ago when I was trying to put the new motor back together I couldn't find the bag of bolts for the intake and exhaust manifolds.
 Well guess what I just found today!